Ensembl/plant-scripts/pangenes/README.md

 While computing WGA alignments you can tell the script to split each genome in chromosomes and align only homologous chromosomes.
-Please use option *-s* for this.
+Please use option *-s* for this, which requires a [regular expression](https://perlmaven.com/regex-cheat-sheet).
 For instance, use *-s '\d+'* to split in chromosomes named with natural numbers.

 See all options with: